Announcing Bito’s free open-source sponsorship program. Apply now

 Key features include:

-• PR summaries: Generates concise, AI-powered summaries for pull requests, defines the type of PR and estimates the effort to review.
+• Pull request summary: A quick, detailed summary gives the reviewer context, defines the type of PR, and estimates the effort to review.

 Bito is already helping engineering teams at scale speed up code reviews, catch critical issues early, and maintain coding standards without increasing workload.
 For example, Bito’s AI Code Review Agent was tested on real-world pull requests from Apache Dubbo and Netty — two widely used open-source projects.